Documentation Index

 Okta Admin Console showing provisioning settings and SCIM connection details.

-1. Enter the SCIM Base URL from Document360 into Okta’s SCIM connector base URL field.
+1. Enter the SCIM Base URL from Document360 into Okta's SCIM connector base URL field using the mapping below.

 1. In the Unique identifier field for users, enter userName.

-2. Under Supported provisioning actions, select only the options supported by Document360:
+2. Under Supported provisioning actions, select only the following:

 3. From the Authentication mode dropdown, choose HTTP Header.